Tiger Lily Coleus

 Hardiness Zone: (annual)

-Tiger Lily Coleus' attractive crinkled lobed leaves emerge lime green in spring, turning crimson in color with distinctive lime green edges the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Tiger Lily Coleus' attractive crinkled lobed leaves emerge lime green in spring, turning crimson in color with distinctive lime green edges the rest of the year on a plant with an upright spreading habit of growth.

 Tiger Lily Coleus is an herbaceous annual with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.